jmajaca/infobot-public/doc/infobot_doc.md

 For program to be able to run locally you will need file **config.cfg** stored on path `src/resources/config.cfg`.
 If you don't have config file please contact project maintainer.
 Next step is to install Python requirements, this can easily be done with command `pip install -r src/resources/requirements.txt` from project root folder.
 Project entry point is located in `start.py` in project root folder.
+The last thing is to create log files which can be done from the project root folder with command `mkdir src/log touch src/log/{application_log.log,application_trace.log}`.
 Application is started by running `start.py`.
-By default config application is running on `http://localhost:9000` and is connected to test database on port `5432`.
+By default config application is running on `http://localhost:9000` and is connected to test database on port `5431`.
 If config is not default these options can differ.

 ## Database info